 So does it matter which protein-rich foods you select?
 It does.
 As always, choosing a variety of foods is ideal.
 And when considering where to get your protein it is also important to be aware of the many protein-rich foods that are also rich in fat and cholesterol.

-In addition to having a diet low in cholesterol and saturated fat, the American Heart Association (AHA) also recommends reducing your intake of trans fats.
+In addition to having a diet low in cholesterol and saturated fat, the American Heart Association (AHA) also recommends limiting your intake of trans fats.
 Trans fats, commonly listed on the nutrition label as "hydrogenated oil," can be found in many snack foods, like cakes, cookies, and crackers, as well as fast foods, like French fries and onion rings.

 By choosing protein-rich foods that are low in cholesterol and unhealthy fats, you may be able to reduce your risk of heart disease.